Massive12356/Massive12356/README.md

 # 💫 About Me:
 Hi, I'm Edward, a Junior Frontend Developer...
-I specialize in building responsive and user-friendly websites using HTML, CSS, JavaScript, and React.
+I specialize in building responsive and user-friendly websites using HTML, CSS, JavaScript,ReactJs and NextJs .
 I combine strong technical skills with soft skills like teamwork, communication, and problem-solving to create functional and visually appealing interfaces.
 My focus is on delivering seamless performance and an exceptional user experience.

 ## 🌐 Socials: